-Framework-oriented (West) Ingredients-oriented (Japan and East Asia) Emphasis on the framework of an economic system and its management Rules of the game according to which economic agents make decisions and take action in a given economy Emphasis on an economy as the sum of component parts Tangible organizational units such as firms, official bureaus, industrial projects and their aggregations such as industries, sectors and regions [Examples] Functions of the market mechanism; the principles of government intervention, budgets and public investment; monitoring and evaluation; administrative efficiency and accountability, etc. [Examples] Technologies; factors of production; demand of trends, products and commodities; industrial structures; marketing and logistics efficiency in individual industries and regions, etc.
+Framework-oriented Ingredients-oriented (West) (Japan and East Asia) Emphasis on the framework of Emphasis on an economy as the an economic system and its sum of component parts management Rules of the game according to which economic agents make decisions and take action in a given economy Tangible organizational units such as firms, official bureaus, industrial projects and their aggregations such as industries, sectors and regions [Examples] Functions of the market mechanism; the principles of government intervention, budgets and public investment; monitoring and evaluation; administrative efficiency and accountability, etc. [Examples] Technologies; factors of production; demand of trends, products and commodities; industrial structures; marketing and logistics efficiency in individual industries and regions, etc.